 The Company shall make and keep books, records, and accounts that conform to the highest professional standards of accuracy and consistency and that, in reasonable detail, accurately and fairly reflect the Company's transactions.

-The annual report of IIFL’s internal auditors will include an assessment of the implementation of this Policy.
+The annual reports of IIFL's internal and external auditors will include an assessment of the implementation of this Policy.

 The Company welcomes whistle-blower reports and encourages staff and third parties to draw to its attention instances of corporate as well as individual employee wrongdoing within the IIFL.
 The principles laid down in Vigilance and Whistle Blowers Policy shall apply to protect the interest of the whistle blower.